mongodb/genny/README.md

 --------

-This tool is a workload generator for testing the performance of mongod.
-The tool allows you to specify a workload in a yaml file, with a large degree of fleibility.
+This tool is a workload generator for testing the performance of a mongo cluster.
+The tool allows you to specify a workload in a yaml file, with a large degree of flexibility.
 The workload tool is written in C++ and wraps the
 [C++11 mongo driver](https://github.com/mongodb/mongo-cxx-driver/tree/master),
 which supports the